-For 2019, bonuses under the Bonus Plan were determined by the Compensation Committee based upon the achievement of performance metrics related to the Company's corporate objectives in three broad categories:
+For the calendar year ending December 31, 2022, bonuses under the Bonus Plan were determined by the Compensation Committee based upon the achievement of performance metrics related to the Company's corporate objectives in three broad categories:

-- Advancement of clinical programs, demonstrated through meeting certain clinical development goals (50%); - Rapid development of multiple R&D pipeline assets and establishment of in-house manufacturing capabilities, with performance metrics based on achieving certain preclinical and manufacturing development goals (30%); and - Attainment of certain corporate, business development and financial goals (20%).
+- Path to Patients.
+Advancement of our clinical programs, demonstrated through achieving certain regulatory and clinical development goals; - Product & Platform Innovation.
+Advancement of our product candidates through preclinical development, including to IND submission, and conduct of in-house technical operations, including cGMP manufacture of its iPSC-derived cell product candidates, with performance metrics based on achieving certain preclinical, regulatory, quality and manufacturing goals; and - Partnerships, Business & Culture.
+Attainment of certain strategic, business, human resource, and financial goals.

-In January 2020, the Compensation Committee evaluated our achievement of the 2019 corporate objectives.
-The Compensation Committee considered whether we had achieved specific goals in each category of our corporate objectives, the weighting established for each category, including the weighting for overachievement, management's self-assessment, and our overall corporate performance in 2019.
-Based on these considerations, the Compensation Committee determined that we fully achieved our clinical objectives and our corporate, business development and financial objectives, and overachieved on our pipeline and manufacturing objectives.
-As a result, the Compensation Committee approved a 115% achievement level of our 2019 corporate objectives, based in particular on the following achievements:
+In January 2023, the Compensation Committee evaluated our achievement of the 2022 corporate objectives.
+The Compensation Committee considered whether we had achieved specific goals in each category of our corporate objectives, including any overachievement in each category, management's self-assessment, and our overall corporate performance in 2022.
+Based on these considerations, the Compensation Committee determined and approved a 60% achievement level of our 2022 corporate objectives based in particular on the following performance and significant achievements: enrollment of a three-dose treatment cohort in our Phase 1 clinical trial of FT819; launch of GMP manufacturing operations at our corporate headquarters; conduct of two meetings with the FDA under the RMAT designation for our FT516 product candidate; preclinical validation of our ADR technology and integration of the technology into our FT522 product candidate; and triggering over \$30 million in milestone payments under our collaborations with ONO and Janssen.